Hey-Robot/TibetSheets/docs/guide/sheet.md

     The new configuration property of sheet, which stores more semantic configuration, is used to initialize and pass to the server.

-    Be careful, you can find `freezenhorizontaldata` in the luckysheetfile that used for freezen, however `freezenhorizontaldata` is only for local debugging。
+    Be careful, you can find `freezenhorizontaldata` in the tibetsheetsfile that used for freezen, however `freezenhorizontaldata` is only for local debugging。

 - example：
     - Freeze first line